When Coding Style Survives Compilation: De-anonymizing Programmers from Executable Binaries: Discussion

 Even though executable binaries look cryptic and difficult to analyze, we can still extract many useful features from them.
 We extract features from disassembly, control flow graphs, and also decompiled code to identify features relevant to only programming style.
-After dimensionality reduction with information gain, we see that each of the feature spaces provides programmer style information.
-All the feature spaces contain a total of more than 700,000 features for 900 executable binary samples of 100 authors.
-Approximately 1,600 features suffice to capture enough key features of coding style to enable robust authorship attribution.
-We see that the information gain features are valid in different datasets with different programmers, including optimized or obfuscated programmers.
-Also, the information gain features are helpful in scaling up the programmer de-anonymization approach.
-While we can identify 100 programmers with 92\% accuracy, we can de-anonymize 600 programmers with 78\% accuracy using the same set of 1,600 features.
-78\% is a very high number for such a challenging de-anonymization task where the random chance of correctly identifying an author is 0.17\%.
+After dimensionality reduction, we see that each of the feature spaces provides programmer style information.
+The initial development feature set contains a total of 705,000 features for 900 executable binary samples of 100 authors.
+Approximately 50 features from abstract syntax trees and assembly instructions suffice to capture enough key information about coding style to enable robust authorship attribution.
+We see that the reduced set of features are valid in different datasets with different programmers, including optimized or obfuscated programmers.
+Also, the reduced feature set is helpful in scaling up the programmer de-anonymization approach.
+While we can identify 100 programmers with 96\% accuracy, we can de-anonymize 600 programmers with 83\% accuracy using the same reduced set of features.
+83\% is a very high number for such a challenging task where the random chance of correctly identifying an author is 0.17\%.